Toni (1935 film): Production

 Filming was based out of Marcel Pagnol's studios in Marseille and shot entirely on location in the South of France.

-Some literature indicates that Luchino Visconti, one of the founding members of the neo-realist film movement, has worked as assistant director on the film, although this is disputed.
+Some literature indicates that Luchino Visconti, one of the founding members of the neo-realist film movement, had worked as assistant director on the film, although this is disputed.
 Most recent scholarship seems to agree that Visconti first worked with Renoir in 1936 on A Day in the Country.

 Reception

-Toni has received positive reviews from critics since its release; review aggregator Rotten Tomatoes reports 100% approval among six critics.
+Toni has received positive reviews from critics since its release.
 The acclaimed filmmaker Wes Anderson has named Toni as a favorite film of his.
 In April 2019, a restored version of the film was selected to be shown in the Cannes Classics section at the 2019 Cannes Film Festival.